 “Obviously we like seeing well-produced videos, but the most important thing that we look for is whether we can see your face and hands with the instruments,” says Lim.
 “And the video needs to be one take and unedited.
 We do pay more attention to your musicianship, your rhythm, tone, dynamics, instead of how put together the video is.”

-Another submission option for the Songwriting and Producing Music and Music Composition for Film, TV, and Games majors is to share recordings of two original compositions with PDFs of notation.
+Another submission option for the Songwriting and Producing Music and Music Composition for Film, TV, and Games majors is to share recordings of two original compositions.
 Again, the emphasis is less on the quality of the recording, but the musicianship demonstrated.
+The Composition major also requires that you submit a portfolio, which can be presented in music notation via PDF files, along with MP3s or links to sound recordings of each composition posted to a website such as YouTube or SoundCloud.

 “Applicants will not be evaluated on the production quality of the recordings,” says Lim.
 “But we do put more emphasis on compositional aesthetics and ideas.
 Do they use harmony well?
 Are there strong melodic themes?
 Those are things that we pay attention to.”